tomiwa123/NFT/README.md

 Sidenote: We’ll display all NFTs airdropped to the TA account on a webpage to see all of your glorious artistic inclinations.
 We’ll have the students in the class vote on the 3 best NFTs.
 Tal will purchase the top 3 NFTs for 100, 60, and 40 Algos respectively.

 ## Step 1: Create your NFT
-In this step, you will find an art, upload it to IPFS, and create an NFT on Algorand linking to IPFS.
+In this step, you will find a piece of digital art, upload it to IPFS, and create an NFT on Algorand linking to IPFS.

 ### What is IPFS?
 The InterPlanetary File System (IPFS) defines itself as "a distributed system for storing and accessing files, websites, applications, and data".